kimly143/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

 Use a binary search algorithm and start at the (0 + n) // 2 floor, if the egg does not break search higher floors and if the egg does break search lower floors.
 Continue this process until a single floor is found such that dropping an egg from that floor does not break and dropping an egg from that floor + 1 breaks

+The runtime complexity of a binary search is O(log n) since we cut our search space in half each pass.